dnsimple/dnsimple-support/content/articles/heroku-service.md

 ---

 [Heroku](https://www.heroku.com) is a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.

-With DNSimple's one-click [DNS services](/categories/services/), you can set up the DNS records required by Heroku.
+If you use Heroku and have a DNSimple account, you can use our One-click [Services](/categories/services/) to set up the DNS records required by Heroku.

 ## Enabling Heroku service